-&lt;sup>1This is the approach taken by Savage (1954) and all subsequent contributions invoking Savage's analytical framework.
+1This is the approach taken by Savage (1954) and all subsequent contributions invoking Savage's analytical framework.

-behavior of a soccer enthusiast whose country made it to the final.
+To answer this question, suppose that a black box is instructed to choose among bets on the outcome of the final game of the world cup, mimicking the betting behavior of a soccer enthusiast whose country made it to the final.
 Suppose that our soccer fan believes that his country has equal chance of winning or losing the final match.
 Accordingly, let the black box assign equal probabilities to victory and defeat.
 The consequences of the bets are their state-contingent monetary payoffs.
 Assume that the soccer fan's utility of money depends on the whether his country wins (victory state) or loses (defeat state).
 To keep things simple, suppose that, for the same payoff, his utility in the victory state is twice that of the defeat state.
-Consequently, instructed to calculate expected utility, the black box assigns the bet that pays $x_v$ and $x_d$ in the victory and defeat states, respectively, the expected utility $0.5 \times 2u(W + x_v) + 0.5 \times u(W + x_d)$ , where u is the utility function uploaded into the black box and W denotes the soccer fan's initial wealth.
+Consequently, instructed to calculate expected utility, the black box assigns the bet that pays x_v and x_d in the victory and defeat states, respectively, the expected utility $0.5 \times 2u (W + x_v) + 0.5 \times u (W + x_d)$, where u is the utility function uploaded into the black box and W denotes the soccer fan's initial wealth.
 Clearly, the "true beliefs" of the black box are represented by the uniform probability distribution.

 To infer the probabilities from the black box's choices, apply any of the standard elicitation methods.
-For instance, applying the quadratic scoring rule method, we ask the black box to select the value of $\alpha$ , thereby choose a bet whose payoff is $x_v(\alpha) = -r\alpha^2$ and $x_d(\alpha) = -r(1 - \alpha)^2$ , where r > 0, in the win and loss state, respectively.
-It is well known that, as r tends to zero, the optimal value of $\alpha$ is an estimate of the probability of the loss state.
-In this example, as r tends to zero, the optimal $\alpha$ tends to 1/3.
+For instance, applying the quadratic scoring rule method, we ask the black box to select the value of α , thereby choose a bet whose payoff is $x_v(\alpha) = -r\alpha^2$ and $x_d(\alpha) = -r(1-\alpha)^2$, where r > 0, in the win and loss state, respectively.
+It is well known that, as r tends to zero, the optimal value of α is an estimate of the probability of the loss state.
+In this example, as r tends to zero, the optimal α tends to 1/3.
 Clearly, this probability is not what was uploaded into the black box, and consequently, does not represent its true beliefs.
-In fact, the application of the quadratic scoring rule identified the value of the normalized coefficient of $u(W + x_d)$ .
-In other words, using the output of the scoring rule method, we attribute to the black box the calculation of the expected utility of the bets according to formula $2/3 \times u(W + x_v) + 1/3 \times u(W + x_d)$ .
+In fact, the application of the quadratic scoring rule identified the value of the normalized coefficient of $u(W+x_d)$.
+In other words, using the output of the scoring rule method, we attributes to the black box the calculation of the expected utility of the bets according to formula $\frac{2}{3} \times u(W+x_v) + \frac{1}{3} \times u(W+x_d)$.
 Selection of the bets according to this formula is exactly the same as the choice behavior governed by the original set of instructions.
 The probabilities 2/3 and 1/3 define, rather than measure, the black box's beliefs.

 This discussion points to a fundamental difficulty with the definitional approach.
 According to this approach, the uniqueness of the subjective probabilities is based on a normalization which is not implied by the structure of the preference relation and, consequently, is devoid of choice-theoretic meaning.
-For example, the definitions of subjective probabilities in the works of Savage (1954), F. J. Anscombe and R. J. Aumann (1963), Mark Machina and David Schmeidler (1992, 1995), and Itzhak Gilboa and Schmeidler (1989), are based on the convention that constant acts (that is, alternatives that assign the same consequence to every state) yield the same utility in every state.
-This convention is not testable within the analytical framework of these models.
-Nevertheless, insofar as the characterization of the decision maker's choice behavior is concerned, the choice of normalization is immaterial.
+For example, the definitions of subjective probabilities in the works of Savage (1954), Francis Anscombe and Robert Aumann (1963), Mark Machina and David Schmeidler (1992, 1995), and Itzhak Gilboa and David Schmeidler (1989), are based on the convention that constant acts (that is, alternatives that assign the same consequence to every state) yield the same utility in every state.
+This convention is not testable within the analytical framework of these models.2 Nevertheless, insofar as the characterization of the decision maker's choice behavior is concerned, the choice of normalization is immaterial.
 Why, then, is it important to obtain a "correct" representation of the decision maker's beliefs?